An Alternative Explanation of the Subud Exercise in Psychological Terms

 Potent explanations are those that, if falsified in any respect, tend to be

-mysticism.
-It requires that, despite everyday appearances and our built-in
+mystical.
+It entails that, despite everyday appearances and our built-in

 perceptions of personal selfhood, this whole universe and every person are